- How to Apply

 Anyone over the age of 16.

 Mandatory volunteer training takes place at the beginning of each program season.
-For snowsports, training starts in November.
+For snowsports, training starts in early December.
 For summer sports such as water skiing and paddling, training starts in May.
 Please check the volunteer job description for the program you are interested in for specific dates.

 Training is mandatory for the safety and well-being of our participants and the experience we provide.
 Sometimes there is an option to find an alternate training date, but that is not guaranteed.